ga4gh/refget/docs/sequences/README.md

 | `vmc`      | VMC | Used for when an identifier is a VMC compatible digest | Deprecated |

 ## Appendix 2 - Changes

+### v2.0.1

+- Expanded allowed alphabet for checksum calculation to include the asterisk (`*`) character, to support protein sequences containing stop codons and translational readthrough events

 ### v2.0.0